kdroidFilter/blog/site/src/jsMain/resources/markdown/2024/SeforimIntroduction.md

 - [ ] **Recently opened books**
 - [ ] **Automatic startup at system launch (Desktop)**
 - [ ] **Ability to minimize the app to the System Tray (Desktop)**

+That's all for today!
+Stay tuned for the next post, where I will detail the creation of the database.